iran-nodejs-community/digiNode/README.md

 ## Database

-`expressCart` uses a MongoDB for storing all the data.
+`digiNode` uses a MongoDB for storing all the data.
 Setting of the database connection string is done through the `/config/settings.json` file.
 There are two properties relating to the database connection:

 Example MongoDB configuration:

 ```
 {
-    "databaseConnectionString": "mongodb://localhost:27017/expresscart"
+    "databaseConnectionString": "mongodb://localhost:27017/shop"
 }
 ```